kpearson/dotfiles/Sublime Text 2/Packages/GitGutter/README.md

 cd "%APPDATA%\Sublime Text 2\Packages"
 git clone git://github.com/jisaacks/GitGutter.git
 ```

+On OS X you might need to install the package [SublimeFixMacPath](https://github.com/int3h/SublimeFixMacPath).

+### Comparing against different commits/branches/tags

+By default, Git Gutter compares your working copy against the HEAD.
+You can change this behaviour through the ST command palette.
+The following options are available:

+- Compare against HEAD
+- Compare against particular branch
+- Compare against particular tag
+- Compare against specific commit

+To change the compare option:

+- Open the command palette (`Ctrl-Shift-P` for Windows/Linux, `Cmd-Shift-P` for Mac)
+- Start typing `GitGutter`
+- You'll see the 4 options listed above, select one with the keyboard.
+- Choose the branch/tag/commit to compare against.

 ### Settings
 Settings are accessed via the <kbd>Preferences</kbd> > <kbd>Package Settings</kbd> > <kbd>GitGutter</kbd> menu.